navya2392/Full-Stack-Journey/Ticketmaster-Python-Flask/README.md

 # Ticketmaster Event Discovery App (Python + Flask)

 A full-stack web application that allows users to search for live events using the Ticketmaster API.
-The app integrates Google Maps for event location visualization and dynamically updates search results with responsive front-end design.
+The app integrates Google Maps for event location visualization and dynamically updates search results.

 ---